 Ms. Bradley holds a Master's Degree from the University of Toronto and a Diploma from the University of Toronto's Opera Division; she she is also an alumna of the Orford Festival.
 She attended Tanglewood and the Académie International de musique Maurice Ravel in France, studying with the renowned Françoise Pollet.
 Her success there was marked by receiving the Prix du chant Pierre Bernac as winner of the Academy's voice competition.

-Ms. Bradley appeared on BRAVO television in Love Story, part of a series entitled Opera Stories.
-She also recorded two episodes of Opera Easy for Bravo, singing excerpts from Roméo et Juliette and Orfeo et Euridice.
-In the spring of 2006, she was heard in recital on CBC Radio Two.
-Further roles in her repertoire include Norina in Don Pasquale and Adina in L'elisir d'amore, while her concert repertoire includes the works of Bach, Mozart and Rutter.
-She has been a winner of the Czech and Slovak International Competition, Jeunes Ambassadeurs Lyriques competition, Journée de la Musique Française Music Competition (Montreal) and has received support from the Jacqueline Desmarais Foundation.
+She appeared on BRAVO television in Love Story and has recorded two episodes of Opera Easy for Bravo, singing excerpts from Roméo et Juliette and Orfeo ed Euridice.
+Ms. Bradley is recipient of the U of T Faculty of Music Tecumseh Sherman Rogers Graduating Award and is a winner in the Czech and Slovak International Competition, Jeunes Ambassadeurs Lyriques competition, and Journée de la Musique Française Competition (Montreal); she has also received support from the Jacqueline Desmarais Foundation.